 The overall success of the event is due to the wide variety of business and civic group donations of time, money, resources, and our area churches who loan Watch Night organizers the indoor space so there are indoor alternatives.
 The local civic organizations, churches, and non-profits who not only donate, but recruit many volunteers that allow Watch Night to provide a free, fun, family experience unique New Year’s Eve experience – Watch Night Falls Church.

 Festivities begin at 7 pm.
 The Grand FunAlley is open at 7 pm see the hours and schedule for various entertainment at the other venues.
-As we near midnight crowds gather in front of the stage and in the entire 100 block in the closing thirty minutes to see the lowering of the Historic 12’ diameter Star at midnight and the rock to the great live music of Sudden ‘M Pac!
-Grab a WAVE balloon and be part of waving in the New Year!
+As we near midnight crowds gather in front of the stage and in the entire 100 block in the closing thirty minutes to see the lowering of the Historic 12’ diameter Star at midnight and the rock to the great live music.

 Watch Night was parented by the City of Falls Church Tricentennial Eve which was held December 31, 1998.
 The event was produced by the Tricentennial Committee that was established in 1995 to celebrate 300 years of Falls Church history.
 Streets were closed to traffic and traffic was diverted away from the crossroads of Route 7 and Route 29 providing a walkable venue for all of the amusements, music, and venue locations.
 At that time the main stage was at the crossroads of Washington and Broad Streets.
 In the current version, the City Police close just the 100 block of East Broad to North and South Maple, and the parking lot between Park Avenue and East Broad St serves as the Grand Fun Alley.
 The East Broad block leads to the East and North Fairfax Streets venues as well as those on North Maple Avenue That 1998 event was repeated following the big success of Tricentennial Eve and was later named WATCH NIGHT.